notkingsley/vanity/docs/commands/DATABASE.md

 This document describes the basic database commands supported by a Vanity server.
-This includes commands for database management, and those for primitive types, sorted alphabetically.
+This includes commands for database management, sorted alphabetically.

 - `COPY_TO<source><dest>`
     Copies the value at `<source>` to `<dest>` in the current database.